spott-dev/api-docs/README.md

 Spott offers a Free plan with up to 10,000 requests per month to any endpoint.

 Unfortunately RapidAPI will require your credit card details to subscribe to our Free plan; that's something we can't change.
-However, since Free plan is hard limited to 10,000 request, **be confident neither Spott or RapidAPI will change anything** unless you upgrage to a Paid plan.
+However, since Free plan is hard limited to 10,000 request, **be confident neither Spott or RapidAPI will change anything** unless you upgrade to a Paid plan.

 ## Data